 Waste Generation and Recycling

 ASEH adopts source reduction measures and prioritizes the use of eco-friendly materials to minimize waste generation and reduce environmental pollution.
-In 2020, we generated 75,814 tons of waste and achieved a 100% recycling and processing rate by commissioning qualified local firms to process waste within borders.
-To increase the recycling rate of waste, we adopted the business model of circular economy with the goal to increase the recycling and reusing of waste, achieving a 82% recycling rate of regular hazardous waste, a 3.8% increase from the previous year.
+At the same time, we request all facilities to acquire ISO14001 certificates.
+In 2021, we generated 82,158 tons of waste and achieved a 100% recycling and processing rate by commissioning qualified local firms to process waste within borders.
+To increase the recycling rate of waste, we adopted the business model of circular economy with the goal to increase the recycling and reusing of waste, achieving a 84% recycling rate of waste, a 2% increase from the previous year.

 Moving Towards a Circular Economy

 ASEH actively rallies the support from our supply chain, industry chain, academic institutions and cross-industry partners to promote a circular economy.
-A total of 30,442 tons of materials were recycled or reused in 2020.
-For every US$ 10,000 invested, we contributed to reducing about 35.6kg of global waste.
+A total of 48,893 tons of materials were recycled or reused in 2021.
+For every US$10,000 invested, we contributed to reducing about 128.55 kg of global waste.
 In the future, we will continue to implement the 5 key elements of circular economy to assist our facilities around the world in reducing waste and greenhouse gas emissions.